suryapa1/agents-ai/labs.md

 ![CoT prompt](./images/aa18.png?raw=true "CoT prompt")

-4. Moving on, let's see how a ReAct (Thought->Action->Observation) agent "reasons".
-In the *agents* directory, there is a file named *lab2.py*.
+4. You can end the interactive mode by using Ctrl+D. Moving on, let's see how a ReAct (Thought->Action->Observation) agent "reasons".
+In the *agents* directory, there is a file named *agent2.py*.
 You can open it via [**agents/agent2.py**](./agents/agent2.py) or with the command below.
 Open it up and take a look at the contents.
 It's a simple ReAct agent setup with LangChain.

 ```
 code agent2.py
 ```

-5. As you can se in the last line, it has a query that will force it to search for multiple data points (coldest temp, current temp) and then do a calculation with them.
+5. As you can see in the last line, it has a query that will force it to search for multiple data points (coldest temp, current temp) and then do a calculation with them.
 It has two tools it can use - *DuckDuckGo-search (ddg-search)* and an *llm-math* one.
 Let's see if it can reason through the steps.
-Hit *Ctrl-D* to stop the interactive prompt for the model.
-Then run the *agent2.py* program and watch the output.
+Run the *agent2.py* program and watch the output.

 ```
 python agent2.py